 Mix the streusel topping, place in a bowl and refrigerate until ready to bake.

 When ready to bake, remove foil and preheat the oven to 350 degrees with the rack in center of the oven.
+Sprinkle one cup of blueberries on top of bread.
 Top with streusel, and bake uncovered for 45-55 minutes.
 The egg should be cooked, and not runny or wet looking.

-Sprinkle generously with powdered sugar and top with fresh fruit, syrup, or serve plain.
+Sprinkle generously with powdered sugar and top with additional cup of blueberries (or other fresh fruit), syrup, or serve plain.

 - This recipe works well with stale bread but also works with fresh!